To all girls and women: no, your vagina is not supposed to smell like flowers

 But a normal and healthy vagina is expected to have a light and natural scent.

-So how do we maintain the hygiene of our intimate area and is feminine wash really necessary? theAsianParent spoke to Ms Atsuko Morita, the founder of INTIME Organique, leading phytotherapist, health consultant and lecturer from Japan for her expert advice.
+So how do we maintain feminine hygiene and is feminine wash really necessary? theAsianParent spoke to Ms Atsuko Morita, the founder of INTIME Organique, leading phytotherapist, health consultant and lecturer from Japan for her expert advice.

 Although the vagina has been described as a “self-cleaning oven“, it is still important for us to maintain good personal hygiene and keep our vulva (the outer part of our vagina where pubic hair grows) clean.